BxNxM/rpitools/PROGRAMMERS_GUIDE.md

 ## DYNAMIC ENVIRONMENT <a name="dynamicenv"></a>

-Basically rpitools is a script collection, there are some main scripts and some others for specific application.
-All scripts based on script language like `bash` and `python`, the mail goal is the flaxibility behund that.
+Basically rpitools is a script collection, there are some main scripts and some source wich provides sub-functionality implementtaions.

+- user manager
+- backup manager
+- system monitor
+- etc.

+> NOTE: Execute `rpihelp` alias for the details.

+System implementation use `bash` and `python` programming languages, opensource and flaxible ...

 Rpitools **main goals**

 - all scripts managed in git repository
 	- embedded version controll, easy to maintain and develop
-	- upgrade is basically
+	- easy to upgrade `rpitools_update`
 		- graceful service shutdown
 		- git pull --rebase (with stash before if necessary)
 		- service launch
 		- etc.

-There is a need, to access the scripts from everywhere from the system, to hardcode the central scripts path is NOT a good idea as we know, so we need a solution for that.
-That was named as DYNAMIC ENVIRONMENT.
+There is a need, to access the scripts from everywhere from the system, to aviod (exposed) script path hardcodeing (hardcode path is NOT a good idea as we know, it results a fragile system), so we need a solution for that clain.
+That was named as **DYNAMIC ENVIRONMENT**.

-Somehow we want to highlight a script to be accessable as an `alias` and/or `environmant variable` in our system.
+Somehow we want to highlight a custom script for expose (make it accessible environment wide).
+To make it accessable as an `alias` and/or `environmant variable` create an indicator file `<name>.rpienv`.

 ### Lets show an example for you.